Periodization: Background

-The conception of a ‘rebirth’ of Classical Latin learning is first credited to the Italian poet Petrarch (1304–1374), the father of Renaissance Humanism, but the conception of a rebirth has been in common use since Petrarch's time.
+The conception of a 'rebirth' of Classical Latin learning is first credited to the Italian poet Petrarch (1304–1374), the father of Renaissance Humanism, but the conception of a rebirth has been in common use since Petrarch's time.
 The dominant usage of the word Renaissance refers to the cultural changes that occurred in Italy that culminated in the High Renaissance around 1500–1530.
 This concept applies dominantly to the visual arts, and the work of Michelangelo, Raphael, and Leonardo da Vinci.
 Secondarily it is applied to other arts, but it is questionable whether it is useful to describe a phase in economic, social and political history.
 Many professional historians now refer to the historical periods commonly known as the Renaissance and the Reformation as the start of the Early Modern Period, which extends much later.
 There is a gradual change in the courses taught and books published to correspond to the change in period nomenclature, which in part reflects differences between social history and cultural history.
 The new nomenclature suggests a broader geographical coverage and a growing attention to the relationships between Europe and the wider world.

 The term Middle Ages also derives from Petrarch.
 He was comparing his own period to the Ancient or Classical world, seeing his time as a time of rebirth after a dark intermediate period, the Middle Ages.
 The idea that the Middle Ages was a middle phase between two other large scale periodizing concepts, Ancient and Modern, still persists.
-It can be sub-divided into the Early, High and Late Middle Ages.
+It can be subdivided into the Early, High and Late Middle Ages.
 The term Dark Ages is no longer in common use among modern scholars because of the difficulty of using it neutrally, though some writers have attempted to retain it and divest it of its negative connotations.
 The term "Middle Ages" and especially the adjective medieval can also have a negative ring in colloquial use, but does not carry over into academic terminology.
 However, other terms, such as Gothic architecture, used to refer to a style typical of the High Middle Ages have largely lost the negative connotations they initially had, acquiring new meanings over time (see Gothic architecture and Goth subculture).